coohom/cloud-docs/src/introduction.md

 # Introduction

 ## Introduction to EUS
-EUS (Environment Understanding Solution) is a scene cognitive training data set solution for the indoor intelligent body industry.
+EUS (Environment Understanding Solution) is a scene cognitive training data set solution for the indoor agent industry.
 Users use EUS to generate large-scale low-cost scene recognition data sets based on KJL's massive scene sets.

 The core workflow of EUS includes the following parts: